dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image19]

 It appears that some of the channels are highly activated by the road edge but there are also channels activated by the road surface.

+NOTE:

+I have also included in the repository the video recordings of both tracks:

+  - final-track1.mp4
+  - final-track2.mp4